PandaDiestro/Focus/README.md

 _---------- known issues: ---------_
 <ol>
   <li>Overloading at reddit</li>
-  <li>The head icon doesnt show at certain pages, eg. discord, twitter, etc</li>
+  <li>The head icon doesnt show at certain pages, eg. discord, twitter, etc due to content security policies</li>
-  <li>There is not a "rest button" so the only way to stop the extension is from the extension panel of your browser.</li>
+  <li>There is not a "rest button" so the only way to stop the extension is from the extension panel of your browser</li>
 </ol>